An epicurean adventure to: Pakistan

 - 1.5 teaspoon dry instant yeast

-- 300 grams plain flour - plus extra for rolling
+- 330 grams all-purpose flour - plus extra for rolling

 - ½ teaspoon salt